 Daily activities in camp

-You may, if you wish, choose to stay around camp all day, read books etc and just head out when a Snow Leopard is spotted.
-However, we encourage you to hike a few miles every day.
-We hike the uphill sections being at a slow pace due to the altitude.
+Most of the hiking will be on gentle inclines, on primitive trails, but occasionally we may want to get into a better position for viewing which may involve much steeper walking for short distances.
+The hikes up the hill sections are taken at a slow pace due to the altitude.
 You will certainly notice the reduced amount of oxygen when walking uphill.
-Most of the hiking will be on gentle inclines, on primitive trails, but occasionally we may want to get into a better position for viewing which may involve much steeper walking for short distances.
 Basically, the amount of hiking you choose to do is entirely up to you, but within certain parameters.
+You need to carry a small daypack with extra warm jacket, camera and water.

 Expect daytime temperatures to rise close to freezing, or, on sunny slopes, above that.